-Philosophical Society, October 28 .- Dr. Hobson, president, in the chair.-The longitudinal impact of metal with rounded ends (second paper): J. E. Sears.
+Philosophical Society, October 28 .- Dr. Hobson, president, in the chair .- The longitudinal impact of metal rods with rounded ends (second paper): J. E. Sears.
 In this paper the effect of the rounded ends is discussed mathematically by means of a combination of the theories of Hertz and St. Venant.
 Further experimental results are brought forward for purposes of comparison.
 In these experiments rods of unequal lengths were used, and observations made both of the durations of impact and of the velocities of rebound.
-The results in nearly every case agreed within I per cent. with those given by the theory.
-Interesting laws are found for the variation in the duration in the d tion of the impact when the length of one of the rods is continuously increased, and also for the case when the velocity of impact is allowed to vary.
-The paper concludes with a suggestion as to the application of the theory to plane-ended rods, and a calculation of the stresses set up at the ends of the rods during impact.-The fatigue of secondary radiation due to radium rays: J. A. Crowther.
-The object of the experiments was to ascertain if the continuous impact of the radium radiations upon a metal plate over a prolonged period of time produced any alteration in the amount of secondary radiation given out by the plate.
-Experiments were made both with the $\beta$ and $\gamma$ rays, and also with the a rays.
-The results of the experiments showed (1) that the continuous impact of radium rays upon a metal plate does not cause any diminution in the amount of secondary radiation given out by the metal under the action of the radium rays themselves; (2) that the continuous impact of radium rays upon a metal plate does produce an alteration in the amount of secondary radiation given out by the plate under the action of Röntgen rays, in amount similar to that produced by the continuous impact of Röntgen rays; (3) that the continuous action of radium rays produces a very marked diminution in the amount of secondary radiation given out by the plate under the action of ultra-violet light.-Laws of motion: P. V. Bevan.-Ionisation by ultra-violet light: Prof. Thomson.-The asymptotic approximation to functions defined by highly convergent product forms: J. E. Littlewood.
+The results in nearly every case agreed within 1 per cent. with those given by the theory.
+Interesting laws are found for the variation in the duration of the impact when the length of one of the rods is continuously increased, and also for the case when the velocity of impact is allowed to vary.
+The paper concludes with a suggestion as to the application of the theory to plane-ended rods, and a calculation of the theory to plane-ended rods, and a calculation of the stresses set up at the ends of the rods during impact.-The fatigue of secondary radiation due to radium rays: J. A. Crowther.
+The object of the experiments was to ascertain if the con-The object of the experiments was to ascertain in the establishments in the second se rays, and also with the α rays.
+The results of the experiments showed (1) that the continuous impact of radium rays upon a metal plate does not cause any diminution in the amount of secondary radiation given out by the metal under the action of the radium rays themselves; (2) that the continuous impact of radium rays upon a metal plate does produce an alteration in the amount of secondary radiation given out by the plate under the action of Röntgen rays, in amount similar to that produced by the continuous impact of Röntgen rays; (3) that the con-tinuous action of radium rays produces a very marked diminution in the amount of secondary radiation given out by the plate under the action of ultra-violet light.-Laws of motion : P. V. Bevan.-Ionisation by ultra-violet light : Prof. Thomson.-The asymptotic approximation to func-tions defined by highly convergent product forms : J. E. Littlewood.